Trauma and Resilience

 Please keep in mind that it is required for students who are interested in pursuing a minor to meet with and work with an advisor.
 It is important to meet with an advisor early to make a plan for taking classes.
 Please contact Audrey Besch (email@example.com / 423-439-4185) for more information.

 HDAL 2140 - Interpersonal Trauma Informed Skills for the ProfessionalThis course helps students to be more effective and skilled in an array of social, professional, civic, and helping contexts.
 Course topics include emotional competence, empathy, emotional regulation, interpersonal conflict, and de-escalation techniques.
-Offered in the Fall.
+Offered in the Fall and Spring.

 HDAL 3520 - Crisis and CopingThis course examines key theoretical frameworks for studying individuals and families in crises such as loss, illness, conflict, and violence.
 Offered in the Fall.